Walmart to end cigarette sales in some stores

-NEW YORK (AP) — Walmart will no longer sell cigarettes in some of its stores though tobacco sales can be a significant revenue generator.
+NEW YORK (AP) — Walmart will no longer sell cigarettes in some of its stores, though tobacco sales can be a significant revenue generator.

 Wall Street Journal was the first to report the development Monday.
 It noted some stores in California, Florida, Arkansas and New Mexico were on the list, citing anonymous sources and store visits.